danaabdi/AEMR/README.md

 ## 🔍 Key Business Questions Answered

-- What are the most common types of outages, and how long do they typically last?
-- How frequently do these outages occur?
-- How do outage volumes vary by outage type (Forced, Scheduled, Opportunistic, Consequential) across 2016 and 2017, and what trends or reliability risks emerge over time?
-- What are the monthly trends in approved outage events across 2016 and 2017, and which outage types are increasing over time?
-- Which participants are responsible for the most frequent and prolonged approved outages by type, and what operational risks do they pose?
-- Which participants can be classified as High, Medium, or Low Risk based on their average outage duration, and how can this segmentation inform operational decision-making?
-- Which participants pose the greatest operational risk based on the frequency and average duration (in days) of their forced outages?
 - What proportion of all outages in 2016 and 2017 were classified as Forced Outages?
 - What was the average duration of a forced outage in each of those years, and has the duration increased over time?
 - What are the primary causes behind the highest energy losses for the top three participants (GW, MELK, AURICON), and how much do these outage reasons contribute to their overall energy loss?

----

-## 🧠 SQL Functions and Clauses Used

-The analysis made use of the following SQL keywords and functions:

-`CASE`, `WHERE`, `GROUP BY`, `ORDER BY`, `RANK()`, `OVER`, `PARTITION BY`

----

 <img src = "https://media.istockphoto.com/id/1281821795/photo/market-stock-graph-and-information-with-city-light-and-electricity-and-energy-facility-banner.jpg?s=612x612&w=0&k=20&c=RSN5LqeMW28HW10aA190_DWR5YJ5tG2wixHFPBV3uZE=">